zhang1ming137/PHBS_BlockChain_2018/README.md

 The user edits SMS `balance` and sends the number `16666666666` to check the balance.
 The process is that CoinText takes the user's mobile phone number, reproduces the corresponding address through the algorithm, and then uses the blockchain get the balance.

+#### Current Situation
-**`Current Situation:`** The project received a $600,000 Bitcoin Cash (BCH) seed fund led by Yeoman's Capital in July 2018 and currently actives in eight countries: USA, Canada, UK, Australia, South Africa, Netherlands, Sweden And Switzerland.
+The project received a $600,000 Bitcoin Cash (BCH) seed fund led by Yeoman's Capital in July 2018 and currently actives in eight countries: USA, Canada, UK, Australia, South Africa, Netherlands, Sweden And Switzerland.
 According to the official website data, the amount of the transfer is still within a small range, and the users mostly use the service for promotion of BCH.

 ### [Memo](https://pypi.org/project/bchmemo/)
 **`Project Description:`** BCH-based decentralized social network, similar to Weibo but cannot be deleted.
 Each piece of information will be recorded in the chain, personal information can not be reviewed through encryption, and the content is written with [op-return](https://en.bitcoin.it/wiki/OP_RETURN).